YunxinLi/LingCloud/README.md

 ## :fire: News

+[05.22]  We release the codes of LMEye and the tuned [checkpoints](https://huggingface.co/YunxinLi/models/) of LLaMA-7b/13b and Bloomz-7b1.

 [05.04] We release the evaluation dataset(/data/multimodal_data_all_generation.txt) construted by GPT-3.5-turbo based on about 3.5k images from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
+You can also use these images in the /data/image.zip.

 ## :rocket: Architecture